 Copies of exhibits may be purchased at the location where the trial took place during normal business hours (8 a.m. to 3 p.m.).
 The cost for copies is $0.50 per page.
 Most copy jobs can be completed while you wait; however, a large quantity copy job may require more time and a pick up date and time will be provided to you by the clerk.
 Please contact the Exhibit Clerk to schedule your appointment to view the exhibits.

-You will need to contact the Exhibits Clerk or visit the court at the following locations:
+You will need to contact the Clerk's Office or visit the court at the following locations:

 Exhibits may be released to the party to whom the exhibits belong or the party’s attorney upon the conclusion of the case and the appeal period has expired.
-The party requesting that exhibits be returned must prepare and submit a “Declaration and Order for Release of Exhibits” form.
+The party requesting that exhibits be returned must prepare and submit a “Stipulation and Order for Release of Exhibits after Final Determination of Case” form.
 If you will be requesting exhibits, please specify which exhibits are to be returned.
-Upon the Court approving the Declaration and Order for Release of Exhibits the Clerk’s Office will contact you to arrange pick up time.
+Upon the Court approving the Stipulation and Order for Release of Exhibits, the Clerk’s Office will contact you to arrange pick up time.
 The Court requires individuals to present photo identification (driver’s license, California identification card, or valid photo identification).